 When it comes to requirements such as certifications, platforms, or software, companies are typically open to considering something equivalent.

 The employer won’t know who the perfect candidate is until they have finished conducting interviews.
 From the time the job description is written to the time someone is hired, their perception of what they desire in an employee may change.
 So, you should still apply, even if you are slightly underqualified or overqualified.
 And then assess your options if you’re contacted.

-A: Prepare in the same fashion as you would for an in person interview.
-Dress appropriately, and prepare ahead of time.
+A: Prepare in the same fashion as you would for an in-person interview.
+Dress appropriately and prepare ahead of time.
 Do your research on the company and have questions about the job ready.
-Also, be available at least 10 minutes prior to receive the phone or video call.

 A: If you are scheduled for an in-person interview, you will receive an email with instructions, next steps and the documents that are required for your interview.
 As far as other materials, we have written a blog regarding items to bring to an interview.
 Check it out, here.